How much does insurance go up with one point?

 However, the following violations may result in automatic suspension of your license:

-- No insurance at the time of an accident.
+- No insurance at the time of the accident

 In California, the points system is more stringent.
 For example, your license will be suspended if you receive three points in 12 months and are restricted if you receive two points in 12 months.
 Does a suspended license affect insurance rates?
 How much will my car insurance go up with one point?
 The more points on your record, the more severe consequences you will receive.